SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 or :math:`L^{\infty}`, with or without weights, as described in the section for :ref:`section_theory_optimization`.
-As it is an optimization meta-heuristic, reaching a global or local optimal result is nevertheless not guaranteed (except in its hybrid "VSL" version).
+As it is an optimization meta-heuristic, reaching a global or local optimal result is nevertheless not guaranteed (except in its hybrid "VLS" version).
 The default error function is the augmented weighted least squares function, classically used in data assimilation.